joseevilasio/joseevilasio/README.md

 I am currently in the midst of a career transition to the technology field with a focus on Back-End and Data Science.
 Let's have a conversation and collaborate on a project together!

-I survived 'piscine' #8 at 42 School Porto, soon to be officially a student. 🏊🏊🏊
+I survived 'piscine' #8 at 42 School Porto. 🏊🏊🏊

 <div align="center">